tom-seddon/beeblink/README.md

 Connect the Tube serial board to the BBC's Tube connector, connect any second processor to the Tube serial board, use the jumper to select Comms mode, and connect the device to your PC.

 If using Windows, you'll need to
 [tweak one of the device settings](./docs/ftdi_latency_timer.md).

+If using macOS, you're good to go straight away!

 If you've got some way of getting files to your BBC already, copy `beeblink_tube_serial.rom` from the ROMs zip and load it on your BBC;